 Note: School board policies may be revised at any time.
 For legal context and the most current copy of the local policy, visit https://pol.tasb.org/Policy/Code/308?filter=FFI Below is the text of Farmersville ISD's policy FFI(LOCAL) as of the date this handbook was finalized for this school year.

 Student Welfare: Freedom from Bullying

-Policy FFI(LOCAL) adopted on 11/16/2017
+Policy FFI(LOCAL) adopted August 2023